jekhokie/raspberry-noaa-v2/docs/troubleshooting_long.md

 Has needed information for the state of your install.

 There can be a few causes for long passes with no data.
 Normally its a break in the workflow between the antenna and wxtoimg.
-Hardware causes are lose connections or a bias tee that is not on.
+Hardware causes are loose connections or a bias tee that is not on.

 ```rtl_fm -f 97.3e6 -M wbfm -s 200000 -r 48000 - | aplay -r 48000 -f S16_LE```